csun-comp587-s20/assign1/README.md

 Your edit should somehow improve the content.
 This can mean adding further descriptions, adding demonstrative pictures, etc.

+Create a temp.txt file in the root directory of the project.
+This text file may contain anything.

 ### Step 6: Commit Your Changes ###

 `git` knows what the state of the branch was before you started making edits, and will show you the changes made since your last _commit_.